dougeby/IntuneDocs/intune/mdm-authority-set.md

     > [!Important]
     >Onboarding of new hybrid MDM customers will be turned off in an upcoming release.
 For more information, see the [Move from Hybrid Mobile Device Management to Intune on Azure](https://techcommunity.microsoft.com/t5/Intune-Customer-Success/Move-from-Hybrid-Mobile-Device-Management-to-Intune-on-Azure/ba-p/280150) blog post.

 - **Mobile Device Management for Office 365** - integration of Office 365 with the Intune cloud solution.
-You configure Intune from your Office 365 Admin Center.
+You configure Intune from your Microsoft 365 admin center.
 Includes a subset of the capabilities that are available with Intune Standalone.
-Set the MDM authority in Office 365 Admin Center.
+Set the MDM authority in Microsoft 365 admin center.

 > [!IMPORTANT]
 > In Configuration Manager version 1610 or later and Microsoft Intune version 1705, you change the MDM authority without having to contact Microsoft Support, and without having to unenroll and reenroll your existing managed devices.
 For details, see [Prepare to change the MDM authority to Configuration Manager](mdm-authority-set.md#prepare-to-change-the-mdm-authority-to-configuration-manager).